human-conditions/yodrew.github.io-original/index.md

 #### help out

+If you provide me with a decent, safe, quiet house for a year, I will make hygienic darkroom retreating work.

-See [participate](/about/participate/) for many ways to support hygienic darkroom retreating.
+Otherwise, here are other ideas to [participate](/about/participate/) in hygienic darkroom retreating.

 Donations: I appreciate them very much.
 I live simply.
 Even small amounts help.
+I'll send you my ebook and a printable version of the PDF.
 Methods:

 - PayPal
 <form action="https://www.paypal.com/donate" method="post" target="_top">